I want to make sure that the fish I put in my tank will not attack each other so I did some homework and came up with a guide to compatible fish.

 Certain species like Betta are territorial, so best not to mix Betta with another territorial fish like Gouramis

-What Tropical Fish Go With Goldfish?
+What Tropical Fish Can Live With Goldfish?

 Goldfish are more cold water fish, so any tropical fish that requires warmer temperatures are out.
 Pick a more hardy fish like a Rosy Barb that can survive in similar temperatures.
 Another good one is Loaches that can survive in similar temperatures.
 These are bottom feeders that like to burrow.